-- Insomnia: This refers to difficulty falling or staying asleep.
+- Insomnia: A person may have difficulty falling asleep or staying asleep.

-- Hypersomnia: This describes when a person experiences excessive sleepiness during the day.
+- Hypersomnia: A person may experience excessive sleepiness during the day.

-- Irregular sleep-wake schedule: This is where someone with bipolar disorder lacks a sleep routine and experiences an irregular sleep cycle.
+- Irregular sleep-wake schedule: A person may lack a sleep routine and experience an irregular sleep cycle.

 A person with bipolar disorder may also experience sleep abnormalities that are not necessarily disorders.
-For example, they may feel a decreased need for sleep during manic episodes and require more sleep during depressive episodes.
+For example, they may feel a decreased need for sleep during episodes of mania and need more sleep during periods of depression.

-Hypersomnia is a sleep disorder where a person feels
+Hypersomnia is a sleep disorder in which a person feels

-It differs from tiredness due to a lack of or interrupted sleep and may cause them to nap at inappropriate times during the day, such as at school or work.
+It differs from tiredness due to insufficient or interrupted sleep and may cause a person to nap at inappropriate times during the day, such as at school or work.

-Research notes that hypersomnia is highly prevalent in bipolar disorder, with occurrence rates ranging from
+Research suggests that hypersomnia is highly prevalent in bipolar disorder, and older studies have noted occurrence rates of

-Sleep disturbances can persist across all phases of the condition and may also worsen bipolar symptoms.
-However, a person with bipolar is
+Sleep disturbances can persist across all phases of the condition and may worsen symptoms.
+However, a person with bipolar disorder is

-Primary hypersomnia is when no other medical condition is present, and excessive daytime sleepiness is the only symptom.
-Secondary hypersomnia results from an underlying medical condition causing fatigue or insufficient sleep.
+Primary hypersomnia occurs when no other medical condition is present, and excessive daytime sleepiness is the only symptom.
+Secondary hypersomnia occurs when an underlying medical condition causes fatigue or insufficient sleep.

-- Setting a sleep schedule: Going to bed at the same time each night and waking up at the same time each morning.
+- Setting a sleep schedule: A person should go to bed at the same time each night and wake up at the same time each morning.

-- Improving the sleep environment: A person needs to ensure the bedroom is quiet, dark, and comfortable.
-They should also only use their bedroom to sleep.
+- Improving the sleep environment: A person should ensure that the bedroom is quiet, dark, and comfortable whenever possible.
+They should also use their bedroom only to sleep.

-- Staying off devices: People need to remove electronics such as TVs and computers from their bedrooms.
+- Staying off devices: People should remove electronics such as TVs and computers from their bedrooms.

-- Watching food and drink intake: Avoid heavy or large meals, caffeine, and alcohol too close to bedtime.
+- Being mindful of food and drink intake: People should avoid consuming heavy or large meals, caffeine, and alcohol too close to bedtime.